 - flexible with your schedule and able to attend the occasional daytime meeting,

 - able to arrange for your own transportation, and

-If you can see yourself in one or more of these roles, please let us know by filling out the Expression of Interest form below.
+If you can see yourself in one or more of these roles, please let us know by filling out the Expression of Interest form to the right.
 The CLPNM will contact you for further information before any appointments are made.
 Board and committee appointments are made in June of each year, and appointees are notified over the summer months.
 Investigators and auditors may be appointed at other times.
 Those who are selected for these roles will be provided with orientation, training, and an honorarium or stipend.